Osirius79/Git-test-repo/README.md

 # Git-test-repo

 Git test repo Bogdan

 Readme.md file was just edited manually from Github.
+This file was modified locally.